Marijon Ancich: Cerritos College (second stint)

-Controversy
+Ancich returned to Cerritos to again serve as defensive coordinator under Mazzotta.
+In two seasons, the Falcons were 7-12 overall.

+Villa Park High School

+Ancich spent one season as an assistant coach under his son Dusan Ancich, then in his first year as head coach of Villa Park High School in Orange County.
+The Spartans went 4-6 in 2008.

+St. Paul High School (third stint)

+Ancich returned one more time to the St. Paul football program as varsity head coach in 2009.
+In three seasons, Ancich's teams compiled a record of 16-14 but did not advance to the postseason during this period.
+Stepping down as Swordsmen head coach for the third and final time following the 2011 season, Ancich compiled a record of 295-104-8 at St. Paul over 37 total seasons.

+Controversies

+In 1974, a trio of St. Paul assistant coaches were found to be illegally scouting a football practice at Pioneer High School in Whittier.
+Ancich, who had no knowledge of his staff's activity and did not authorize it, suspended all three assistants immediately.
+The teams faced off against each other in the first round of the 4-A Division playoffs with St. Paul winning on the field 44-8.
+But Pioneer launched a successful protest with the CIF Southern Section office and the Swordsmen were forced to forfeit the game, ending their season with a 7-2-1 record.

 In 2010, Coach Ancich and other members of his staff were placed on an administrative leave after a hazing scandal that allegedly victimized several players at St. Paul High School.

-On August 19, 2010, almost the entire football coaching staff at St. Paul, including Ancich, had been suspended by the school for more than a week while it and the Archdiocese of Los Angeles investigated a hazing incident.
+On August 19, 2010, almost the entire football coaching staff at St. Paul, including Ancich, were suspended by the school for more than a week while it and the Archdiocese of Los Angeles investigated a hazing incident.

 The team had been coached in the interim by offensive coordinator Visko Ancich - Marijon's son - and defensive backs coach Rich Avina Jr., who were among those originally suspended but cleared and reinstated.
 Suspensions for the rest of the coaches lasted eight days while the investigation was going on.

 The incident took place on Aug.
 14 in the locker room.
 According to a letter from principal Kate Aceves, Marijon and Visko Ancich, Avina, Lou Cabral, Oliver Cepeida, Rich Estrella and Anthony Wilson were "not found culpable of any knowledge of the incident."

 One coach was not reinstated, and it was reported that it was believed to be Juan Gonzalez, who had coached freshmen for four seasons and was promoted to varsity for 2010.
 Aceves said that one coach's contract was not renewed "because of a personnel issue."
 She did confirm that an incident took place, but didn't expand, other than to say the majority of the football team "had some sort of involvement whether as a witness or participant."